 Entity health check: Legal Compliance Requirements Legal Entity Australia

 If you’re an entrepreneur who wants to start a business in Australia, then there are lots of things that you need to take into consideration.
 Not only do you have to think about where in the country you’d like to incorporate, but you need to be sure that there’s a demand for your products or services, and that you have the necessary capital required to make a splash.
-Learn more about Compliance Requirements Australia.
+Learn more about legal compliance requirements in Australia.

-Something else that you need to take into account is company structure and ensuring that you can comply with the legal requirements set out by the Australian government and the Australian Securities and Investments Commission (ASIC).
-In this article, we summarize the the necessary requirements you’ll need to follow to form a legal entity – or a company – in Australia.
+Something else that you need to take into account is company structure and ensuring that you can comply with the legal compliance requirements in Australia which are set out by the government and the Australian Securities and Investments Commission (ASIC).
+In this article, we summarize how you can stay above board and compliant.

-Every receipt, invoice and transaction record should be kept for up to six years.
-Legal Compliance Requirements in Australia
+Every record should be kept for up to six years as part of legal compliance requirements in Australia

 As discussed, your registered company address does not necessarily have to be your main office, so if you operate from a location that’s different from the address you provided to the ASIC, you must let them know.
 The same goes for any future addresses – should you open a chain, restaurants or clothing stores, for example, every address should be registered.